BVI-VFI: A Video Quality Database for Video Frame Interpolation: Conclusion and Future Work

 In this paper, we presented a video quality database, BVI-VFI, which was employed to perform a subjective study on the perceptual quality of video frame interpolated content.
 The database comprises 108 reference and 540 distorted sequences with frame rates of 30, 60 and 120 fps.
 The distorted sequences were generated from 36 diverse source sequences at three spatial resolutions using five representative video frame interpolation methods.
 Based upon this database, we conducted a large scale psychophysical experiment to collect more than 10800 subjective opinion scores from 189 participants.
 The collected subjective data shows that the state-of-the-art deep learning (DL)-based VFI algorithms achieve better overall interpolation performance over simple frame averaging and repeating, in particular when the frame rate is low.
 As the frame rate increases, this improvement becomes less evident.

-Using this database, we have also benchmarked the performance of 28 image/video quality assessment metrics.
+Using this database, we have also benchmarked the performance of 33 image/video quality assessment metrics.
 The results indicate that all the three commonly used quality metrics for VFI, PSNR, SSIM and LPIPS, achieve poor correlation with subjective opinions scores on this database.
-Even the best-performing metric, FAST, was unsatisfactory with an overall SRCC value of only 0.64.
+Even the best-performing metric, FAST, was unsatisfactory with an overall SRCC value of only 0.70.
 This clearly highlights the urgent need for a new quality metric capable of accurately predicting the perceptual quality of VFI content.

 To the best of our knowledge, BVI-VFI is the first video quality database that contains purely VFI-induced artefacts, which allows us to thoroughly study the subjective quality of frame interpolated content and measure the performance of existing video quality metrics on assessing VFI quality.
-It provides a valuable resource for developing and validating new perceptual quality metrics for VFI, and it can be also employed to evaluate the performance of VFI algorithms.
+It provides a valuable resource for developing and validating new perceptual quality metrics for VFI, and it can be also employed to evaluate the performance of VFI algorithms. {Considering the unsatisfactory performance of existing image/video quality metrics on frame interpolated videos, future work should focus on developing a perceptual quality metric for VFI, which can accurately reflect the perceived quality of interpolated videos, and ideally be used as a loss function for training deep learning-based VFI methods.}

+\begin{IEEEbiographynophoto}{Duolikun Danier} (Student Member, IEEE) received the B.Eng (First Class Honours) in Electronic and Electrical Engineering and M.Sc (Distinction) in Machine Learning from University College London in 2019 and 2020 respectively.
+He is currently pursuing a Ph.D degree with the Visual Information Laboratory (VILab), University of Bristol.
+His research interests include video frame interpolation, video compression and video quality assessment. \end{IEEEbiographynophoto}

+\begin{IEEEbiographynophoto}{Fan Zhang} (Member, IEEE) received the B.Sc. and M.Sc. degrees from Shanghai Jiao Tong University, Shanghai, China, in 2005 and 2008, respectively, and the Ph.D. degree from the University of Bristol, Bristol, U.K., in 2012.
+He is currently a Lecturer of visual communications with the Department of Electrical and Electronic Engineering, University of Bristol.
+His research interests include deep video coding, video quality assessment, perceptual video compression, and creative technology. \end{IEEEbiographynophoto}